rust-lang/rust/README.md

 * `display` Will print the formatted files to stdout.
 * `plain` Also writes to stdout, but with no metadata.
 * `diff` Will print a diff between the original files and formatted files to stdout.
-         Will also exit with an error code if there are any differences.
 * `check` Checks if the program's formatting matches what rustfmt would do.
 Silently exits with code 0 if so, emits a diff and exits with code 1 if not.
 This option is designed to be run in CI-like where a non-zero exit signifies incorrect formatting.